AbhiKangane/Jarvis_Voice_Assistant/README.md

 # Jarvis_Voice_Assistant

-In this python project, I created a voice assistant(Jarvis) which performs tasks ordered by user.
+In this python project, I created a voice assistant(Jarvis) which can listen & recognizes the commands given by the user & performs tasks according to this commands.